qaul/qaul.net/docs/qaul/tooling/circleci.md

 This task builds the library binaries to all platforms and creates a new Github release, where you can download them.

 To trigger such a task, one must create an annotated tag starting with "v" followed by the new [SemVer](https://semver.org) and ending with the "-rust" suffix.

-> Note: You should use the version described in `rust/libqaul/Cargo.toml` as the release version, and update it accordingly.
-Any diversion between the git tag's version and that of Cargo.toml will fail the pipeline.
+!> You should use the version described in `rust/libqaul/Cargo.toml` as the release version, and update it accordingly.
+Any diversion between the git tag's version and that of Cargo.toml **will fail** the pipeline.

 ```bash
 # Creates annotated tag